-- Do reassure the child that they have done the right thing by telling you. - Stay calm and be available to listen. - Listen with the utmost care to what the child is saying. - Inform the child that you have a legal duty to pass this information on to the relevant member of staff. - Do not put words into the child's mouth and note the main points carefully. - Question normally without pressurising. - Do ask them what has happened but you do not need the full details.

-- Do ask them when the incident occurred, for example, in the last 24 hours, less than a week ago, a month ago or a year ago. - Do ask where the incident(s) took place. - Do ask for the complainant's name. - Do ask for the child(ren)'s age(s). - Do not ask leading questions. - Do not tell the person who is the subject of an allegation. - Do assure the child/student that you will report what they have told you to only those people who need to know. - Do not promise to keep it a secret.
+- Do reassure the child that they have done the right thing by telling you. - Stay calm and be available to listen. - Listen with the utmost care to what the child is saying. - Inform the child that you have a legal duty to pass this information on to the relevant member of staff. - Do not put words into the child's mouth and note the main points carefully. - · Question normally without pressurising. - Do ask them what has happened but you do not need the full details. - Do ask them when the incident occurred, for example, in the last 24 hours, less than a week ago, a month ago or a year ago. - Do ask where the incident(s) took place. - Do ask for the complainant's name. - Do ask for the child(ren)'s age(s). - Do not ask leading questions. - Do not tell the person who is the subject of an allegation. - Do assure the child/student that you will report what they have told you to only those people who need to know. - Do not promise to keep it a secret.
 The information must be referred to the appropriate agencies. - Do not indicate to the student any clue that you might already have information about the situation. - Immediately inform the designated teacher for safeguarding children. - Do not discuss disclosures with colleagues; the information is to remain confidential. - Do make notes immediately after you have finished meeting with the student.
-Keep a full record date, time, what the child did, said, etc. This should be completed as soon as possible and handed to the designated safeguarding children teacher. - Do inform the Head of Year and one of the safeguarding team as soon as possible.
-You will be required to complete a written report of the disclosure. - If the child is in imminent danger please refer to lain Cameron, Anna Lemaire, Parul Motin or contact Paul Woods, the Head Teacher. - Do complete a written transcript within 24 hours and pass this to one of the Child Protection Teachers.
+Keep a full record - date, time, what the child did, said, etc. This should be uploaded to the Safeguard platform as a concern at the first possible opportunity, in addition to completing an online concern the member of staff must speak in person to the DSL, the Deputy DSLs or failing this one of the core Safeguarding team.
+The reporting of serious concerns/disclosures must be a priority, it is the responsibility of the member of staff to make the judgement regarding requesting cover etc in these circumstances. - If you are unable to contact directly a member of the school's safeguarding team you must report your concerns to the Headteacher or failing this one of the Deputy Headteachers.